thebjorn/pydeps/README.rst

 Version history
 ---------------

+**Version 1.9.4** pydeps is now available as a pre-commit.com hook thanks to a PR by ewen-lbh_

 **Version 1.9.1** graphs are now stable on Python 3.x as well - this was already the case for Py2.7 (thanks to pawamoy_ for reporting and testing the issue and to kinow_ for helping with testing).